TuralTo/Chroot-on-termux/README.md

 ## Good to Mention

 * You need a [rooted](https://en.m.wikipedia.org/wiki/Rooting_(Android)) phone for that
-* I've used here a samsung A20 phone running Android 11
+* The phone used here a samsung A20 phone running Android 11
 * If any damage happens to your phone, you are all responsible for it!

 ## Setting termux up

-You have to add root-repo and install [tsu](https://github.com/cswl/tsu) to get the root access under termux environment
+You have to add `root-repo` and install [`tsu`](https://github.com/cswl/tsu) to get the root access under termux environment

 ```
 $ apt install root-repo